 Welcome to Manhattan Area Technical College.
 On behalf of the faculty and staff, board members and alumni, we are pleased that you have considered our college to help you prepare for the future.
-Manhattan Area Technical College has a proud record of providing career and technical education opportunities for the citizens of Kansas and people of the world.
-Whether you are entering as a first-time freshman, a transfer student with some college experience or a degree, or are returning to college from the workplace to enhance your skills and education, you are welcome here!
+Manhattan Area Technical College has a proud record of providing career and technical education opportunities that change people's lives!
+You are welcome here!
 Manhattan Tech is a student-centered institution dedicated to academic endeavors that meet the high standards demanded by employers within our service area and beyond.